-David has represented clients before a variety of courts and tribunals including boards of arbitration, the Ontario Labour Relations Board, the Canada Industrial Relations Board, the Human Rights Tribunal of Ontario, employment standards referees, and the Ontario Superior Court of Justice.
+David has represented clients before a variety of courts and tribunals including boards of arbitration, the Ontario Labour Relations Board, the Canada Industrial Relations Board, the Human Rights Tribunal of Ontario, and the Ontario Superior Court of Justice.

-Prior to joining Miller Thomson, David summered, articled and practised labour relations and employment law in the Toronto office of a global law firm.
+Prior to joining Miller Thomson, David summered, articled and practised labour and employment law in the Toronto office of a global law firm.
 David also has experience working on the talent management teams of two major law firms, specializing in the recruitment, performance management and career development of summer law students, articling students and associates.

 Réalisations professionnelles et leadership

-- Honours Standing for Third Year, University of Toronto, 2008
+- Honours Standing for Third Year, University of Toronto Faculty of Law, 2008

 - Dahoui v.
 Ivanhoe Cambridge Inc., 2017 HRTO 641 (successfully argued for the dismissal of a human rights application on the basis that the applicant had not been discriminated against because of race or any other of the enumerated grounds in the Human Rights Code)